 Communication services are the lifeblood of any business where keeping in touch with clients, prospects and employees is critical to maintaining operations.
+You can’t have good business communication without staff either which is why you might also need to look into the best PEO in California or in your location to see if this might also be a good investment for you.
+There are plenty of other tools out there too which might enhance revenue.
+Whether you look at a blog that will help you transition off of a shared short code, get training to improve your communication skills, or are starting from scratch, developing an effect communications system is vital.
 But with recent events in the news such as typhoons, earthquakes, and other natural disasters, and the ever-present threat of cyber or terrorist attacks, organizations that are planning on upgrading their phone systems should take a look at how unified communications (UC) can support their business continuity plans in the event of a sudden disruption.

 Communications as a Lifeline

 Your business continuity plan should encompass both what is traditionally considered mission-critical systems such as your enterprise applications as well as your phone systems, which are equally important to your organization’s operations.
 In fact, during and after a disaster are the times when communications capabilities are more critical than ever.

 “Having communications beyond the walls of your offices have driven a lot of customers to create a mobility contingency plan in case of a natural disaster,” says Craig Gironda, global director of ShoreTel’s solution architects.